secretstartups/handbook/people-group/people-experience-team/index.html.md

 ---
 layout: handbook-page-toc
 title: "People Experience Team"
-description: "This page lists all the processes and agreements for the People Experience team."
+description: "This page lists all the processes and agreements for the People Experience team at GitLab."
 ---

 ## On this page